Universal Orlando: Character dining

 Universal Orlando features a large group of characters varying from Woody Woodpecker to Spider-Man.
 Visitors have three ways of dining with characters.
 At Loews Royal Pacific Resort, guests can eat breakfast with Universal Characters on select days.
 Throughout the day, characters have meet and greets within the parks and make appearances during lunchtime at several theme park restaurants.
 During dinner, on select nights, guests can dine with Universal characters at Trattoria del Porto, The Kitchen and Islands Dining Room.
 The Marvel Super Heroes also appear in the Meet the Marvel Super Heroes attraction where the characters ride on motorcycles down the street of Marvel Super Hero Island.

 Transportation

 The transit system at Universal Orlando Resort consists of water taxis, buses, escalators, elevators, moving walkways, and pathways; all services connect the parking structures, hotels, CityWalk, and theme parks.
 Additionally, strollers, wheelchairs, and electronic convenience vehicles can be rented for a daily fee.

 An organized bus transportation system is provided, shuttling guests between onsite hotels, Universal Partner Hotels, theme parks, Orlando International Airport, and other area attractions.
 Mears Transportation runs this system.

-Orlando's LYNX bus system also connects the resort to other places in the city.

-Onsite hotel guests can get to the theme parks and CityWalk by either boarding a water taxi or bus directly to CityWalk, or using walkways.
-The dock at CityWalk is located at the center of the complex and can be accessed via the bridges.